markdalgleish/markdalgleish.com/source/_posts/2011-05-22-creating-highly-configurable-jquery-plugins.md

 })(window, jQuery);
 ```

-<p>If the first and last lines look unfamiliar to you, the plugin is wrapped in a <a href="http://markdalgleish.com/2011/03/self-executing-anonymous-functions/">self-executing anonymous function</a>.</p>
+If the first and last lines look unfamiliar to you, the plugin is wrapped in a [self-executing anonymous function](http://markdalgleish.com/2011/03/self-executing-anonymous-functions/).

-<p>One thing to note is that even in this basic example, we've already allowed for a couple of use cases.
+One thing to note is that even in this basic example, we've already allowed for a couple of use cases.
 The plugin logic is not nested inside a jQuery plugin.
 The jQuery plugin merely allows for easy instantiation of the Plugin object.
-If the user of your plugin prefers, she might prefer to instantiate it manually by calling the following:</p>
+If the user of your plugin prefers, she might prefer to instantiate it manually by calling the following:

 ``` js
 var elem = document.getElementById('elem'),
     p = new Plugin(elem).init();
 ```

-<p>Calling the plugin this way allows continued access to the innards of the plugin.
+Calling the plugin this way allows continued access to the innards of the plugin.
 This might allow the creation of a custom interface to your plugin, for example.
-The user of your plugin might like to trigger another alert, like so:</p>
+The user of your plugin might like to trigger another alert, like so:

 ``` js
 p.displayMessage();
 ```

-<p>Currently, the plugin is extra useless.
-Let's make it a little less so by allowing the message to be customised.</p>
+Currently, the plugin is extra useless.
+Let's make it a little less so by allowing the message to be customised.

 ``` js
 (function(window, $){